thegenemyers/DAZZ_DB/README.md

 * ".FOO.qvs": a binary compressed "store" of the 5 Pacbio quality value streams for the reads.
 Its size is roughly 5/3M bytes depending on the compression acheived.
+This file only exists if Quiver information has been added to the database.

-This file only exists if .quiva files have been added to the database.
+* ".FOO.arw": a binary compressed "store" of the clipped pulse width streams for the reads.
+Its size is roughly M/4 bytes.
+This file only exists if Arrow information has been added to the database.

 * ".FOO.\<track\>.[anno,data]": a *track* containing customized meta-data for each read.
 For